delaney-data/SQL-CreateTablesImport/README.md

 	The 820 integer for this example is the total count of number of rows successfully imported.

 # Conclusion
+In summary, we have:
+- Created a simple database using PgAdmin
+- Created Tables
+	- Basic Table Syntax
+	- Covered Common Data Types
+	- Covered Common Constraints
+	- Used a Dataset (CVS file) to Create a Table in the Database
+- Imported Values
+	- Graphic Interface Method
+	- COPY Command Method

-Now that we have created our tables and imported values into them, we can start analyzing the data with SQL.
-This concludes this portion of the project and we will move to analyzing in the next section (I will update with a link once the write-up is complete).
+Now we can begin analyzing the data with SQL commands to answer questions about our dataset.

+This concludes this chapter of the project and we will move to analyzing in the next section (I will update with a link once the write-up is complete).
+Thanks for reading! 👋